-Stay away from wide, baggy pants or voluminous skirts, which will only make your cape look big, bulky, and you’re the whole look overwhelming.
+Stay away from broad, baggy pants or voluminous skirts, which will only make your cape look big and bulky, and you’re the whole look overwhelming.

 If you are petite, be extra careful, you get the right fit.
 You don’t want to look like a caped crusader drowning in fabric.
 Go for a cape that is a little shorter and has less volume.